IshmaelRogers/Neural_Networks/README.md

 Step function

-returns 1 i
+#### Review

 ### Logical operators

 AND - follow stardard "and" logic
-OR
+OR  -
-XOR
+XOR -

-In order to implement perceptrons as logical operators, take the desired truth table (AND, OR, XOR, etc.) use the perceptrons to plot the the data and seperate the positive from the negative region.
+In order to implement perceptrons as logical operators, take the desired truth table (AND, OR, XOR, etc.) use the perceptrons to plot the data and seperate the positive from the negative region.

 ### TODO find the weights and bias to create the perceptrons as logical operators.